Code-Institute-Submissions/saoirse-defi-milestone1-bad-arts-1.0_sub/README.md

 2. As a fan that would like to purchase a specific artist's album I need:

-    * A music/video gallery to decide which ablum is right for me.
+    * A music/video gallery to decide which album is right for me.
-    * An link to an internal/external shop where I can purchase the album for a reasonable price.
+    * A link to an internal/external shop where I can purchase the album for a reasonable price.

 3. As a music venue promoter I need: